 - Effects: gloss

 You can also spray this brand onto rust, but be sure to sand and clean any loose debris before applying this spray.
 If you have a rusty radiator then you might need 3-4 coats to fully cover.

 I would recommend the use of newspaper, paper sheeting or plastic sheets to cover the walls and floor.
 If you get this enamel paint on the floor it can be hard to get off because it sets quickly.

 No, never take them off if you are not a plumber because you have to undo the pipes, bleed the system and lift them off their racks.
 You must leave them in place and paint them on the wall.
 Use a curved brush if you are having trouble painting the backs of your radiators.

 If you find that your radiator paint is rubbing off or peeling away then you did not prepare them correctly.
 You need to sand and take away the sheen of the last coat of radiator paint.
 Your paint does not have a key to set/dry against so it will peel away.
 You need to start again and remember to prepare and sand your radiators!

-No, you do not need undercoat when painting radiators.
+No, you do not need an undercoat when painting radiators.
 If your radiator is rusty then you could use some iron oxide which is red and anti-rust.
-But at this point, it might be time to replace that radiator!
+But at this point, it might be time to replace that radiator!.

-Using an inferior enamel paint can lead to disaster, they smell bad, yellow quickly and do not cover the radiator as advertised. some are almost translucent when dry and are not worth the time and effort it takes to prepare and paint your radiator!
+Using inferior enamel paint can lead to disaster, they smell bad, yellow quickly and do not cover the radiator as advertised.